xzhangfordham/CISTutorials/unixTutorialTwo.md

 Type `ls` and `ls backups` to see if it has worked.

-## 2.3 Removing files and directories
+## Step 3: Removing files and directories
 ### rm (remove), rmdir (remove directory)
 To delete (remove) a file, use the **rm** command.
 As an example, we are going to create a copy of the nytimes.txt file then delete it.